kircherlab/ReMM/Snakemake/Readme.md

 ```
 After you have prepared this, add the name of the feature in the list at the top of the JSON file.
 Next, you have to add a snakemake rule for downloading the fetaure.
 For that, create a new text file *featureName.snakerule* in the folder rules/features and add a rule that uses the new entry in the config/featuresConfig38.json for donwloading the feature and naming the file(s).
 You can use one of the existing rules as a scaffold.

+To remove a feature from computation of ReMM, you need only too remove its name from the top list.
 ### Converting into VCF